momado350/Surfs-Up-/README.md

 ## Step 2 - Climate App

-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.
+Now that I have completed the initial analysis, it is time to design a Flask API based on the queries that I have just developed.

-* Use Flask to create your routes.
+* then Used Flask to create the routes.

-### Routes
+### Application Routes

 * `/`